Table of Contents

 Likely, the effervescent Marjorie will greet you as you walk through the door, making you feel immediately at home.
 Laurent, Kendall’s gracious husband, will make you a perfect espresso or latte to enjoy with your pastry.
 While sipping your coffee, ask Laurent for recommendations on what to do and where to eat while you are in town.
 Then, do a little browsing in their beautifully-curated shop, perhaps picking up a market basket, a locally-crafted salt cellar or a bottle of Burgundy to take back to the apartment.
 Laurent does the wine buying, and he will be happy to help you pick the perfect wine.

-Start to Feel Like a Local
+Make Like a Local In Beaune

 Wednesday and Saturday are market days in Beaune, and they are also the days that Marjorie and Kendall take you on ‘A Day in Burgundy,’ a tour of the Beaune outdoor market and some of the best epicurean shops in town, a group cooking class and long French lunch shared with other travelers.
 It is an experience not to be missed.